-Because the product Care Plus Anti-Insect DEET Roll-on 30% is intended for intentional exposure on skin and to be used by the general public, including elderly, children and unhealthy subjects, a conservative approach based on the risk characterisation should be taken when approving the product.
+Because the product Care Plus DEET Anti-Insect 50% Spray is intended for intentional exposure on skin and to be used by the general public, including elderly and unhealthy subjects, a conservative approach based on the risk characterisation should be taken when approving the product.

 A recommendation on ventilation should apply since the inhalational fraction is excluded in the risk characterisation calculations.
-Therefore Care Plus Anti-Insect DEET Roll-on 30% needs to be carrying safety phrases P260 ("Do not breathe vapours") and P271 ("Use only in well ventilated areas") according to Regulation 1272/2008/EC.
+Therefore Care Plus DEET Anti-Insect 50% Spray needs to be carrying safety phrases P260 according to Regulation 1272/2008/EC ("Do not breathe spray") and P271 ("Use only in well ventilated areas") according to Regulation 1272/2008/EC.

-The use of the product Care Plus Anti-Insect DEET Roll-on 30% once per day is considered acceptable for adults and children > 12 yr old.
-The product must not be used on children < 12 years old.
-Therefore, the restrictions "Do not use more than once a day" and "Do not use on children <12 years old" have to be written on a prominent position on the label.
+The use of the product Care Plus DEET Anti-Insect 50% Spray once per day is considered acceptable only for adults.
+The product must not be used on children < 17 years old.
+Therefore, the restrictions "Do not use more than once a day" and "Do not use on children (<17 years old)" have to be written on a prominent position on the label.